-7.5ml Simple Syrup
+7.5ml Sugar Syrup

-25ml Lemon Juice
+25ml Fresh Lemon Juice

 Dry shaking is an expert bartender trick.
 To dry shake is to shake the ingredients of a cocktail without ice.
 Typically you would then follow this immediately with a “wet shake” with ice.